 You can use this handy checklist to ensure you are prepared.
 Tick off each task as you complete it and you should be well on your way to studying in Australia.

-APPLY — Make an enquiry to your preferred education provider and request the necessary forms for your application.
-Generally speaking, institutions don’t set specific deadlines for international student applications, but it is best to apply as early as possible so that you have time to organise a visa, flights and accommodation.
+- APPLY: make an enquiry to your preferred education provider and request the necessary forms for your application.
+Generally speaking, institutions do not set specific deadlines for international student applications, but it is best to apply as early as possible so that you have time to organise a visa, flights and accommodation.
 You can have the forms posted to you, apply online through the institution's website or apply through an education agent or at an education fair.
 For more information, see Applying for Admission.